garronej/evt/docs/api/ctx.md

 ### Returns

 `Handler.WithEvt[]` The [`Handler`](https://docs.ts-evt.dev/api/handler)s that are bound to the context alongside with the `Evt` instance each one is attached to.
-The Handlers that are bound to the context but no longer attached to an Evt are not listed \( they are usualy freed from memory anyway as there should be nor reference left of them as soon as they are detached \).
+The Handlers that are bound to the context but no longer attached to an Evt are not listed \( they are usually freed from memory anyway as there should be nor reference left of them as soon as they are detached \).

 ### Example